Being One in God

 Put on the full armor of God [for His precepts are like the splendid armor of a heavily-armed soldier], so that you may be able to [successfully] stand up against all the schemes and the strategies and the deceits of the devil.”
 Ephesians 6:10-11 Amplified

-Put on all the armor of Go to fight our true enemy, which is not other human beings, but the strongholds of lies, deception, and selfishness that live in the heart of humans.
+Put on all the armor of God to fight our true enemy, which is not other human beings, but the strongholds of lies, deception, and selfishness that live in the hearts of people.
 Our enemy, including those things in our spouses, is not flesh and blood, but powerful strongholds in the spiritual realm, working against, dividing, and, yes, testing us in the crucible of intimate family relationships.

 Satan loves to divide and stir up strife, using deception to cloud the love we are to have for each other.
 In a related passage in Colossians 3, Paul emphasizes again: